Since I get so many questions about how I edit my show, I figured I should write a post to share my workflow.

-My first episode was recorded using the voice memo on my iPod (I couldn't even afford an iPhone back then) and I knew nothing about recording, editing, etc.
+My podcast had very humble beginnings.
+My first episode was recorded using the voice memo on my iPod (I couldn't even afford an iPhone back then), and I knew nothing about recording, editing, etc.

 You have to start before you're ready!
 Take the leap and make improvements as you go.